chloehudzik/workfront-learn.en/help/workfront-dam/metadata-and-keywords/metadata-mapping.md

 1. In the Workfront field, type the field source of the [!DNL Workfront] field to map.
 1. Then select the corresponding or target **[!UICONTROL Workfront DAM]** metadata field.
 1. Click the **[!UICONTROL Add Mapping]** button.
-1. You’ll see the [!UICONTROL Workfront Field Source] and [!UICONTROL Workfront DAM Target Field] in the chart at the bottom of the window.
+1. You'll see the [!UICONTROL Workfront Field Source] and [!UICONTROL Workfront DAM Target Field] in the chart at the bottom of the window.
 1. Repeat for all of the desired metadata fields.

 ![A screenshot of the [!UICONTROL Metadata Mapping] screen in [!DNL Workfront]](assets/01-metadata-mapping.png)